Chipcui/GDM_source_code/README.txt

 The most important thing to know about the the module structure is that all business logic and data crunching should live in the domain layer.
 The lingua franca for data representation are the dto objects that are defined in the model project.
-In this application, pojos that represent actual database entities are never exposed outside of the dao layer: when the data representation changes, the change should not cascade throughout the system.
+In this application, POJOs that represent actual database entities are never exposed outside of the dao layer: when the data representation changes, the change should not cascade throughout the system.
 Therefore, it is the job of the dao layer to map the data representation from the data store into the